breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 }
 ```

-We need to use these Modules to enable the Hot-Module-Replacement in development mode.
+We need to use these modules to enable Hot Module Replacement in development mode.

 ```javascript
 plugins: dev